sarajuliefrajtova/english-for-designer/04-voice-tone-style/malinna.md

 ## Tone
 Based on my small content style “research” I’ve found out that:
 - The brand voice is pretty consistent.
-Its voice is kept while changing a bit its tone based on the situation (such as the special offer — Valentine's Day / Products for kids etc.)
+Its voice is kept while changing a bit its tone based on the situation (such as the special offer — Valentine's Day / Products for kids etc.).

 ## Style